 Does Our Paper Come From Healthy Forests?

 At Charmin, we have always been committed to ensuring responsible forestry practices are followed.
+Healthy and sustainable forests are important to everyone at P&G and Charmin.

 • 100% of the pulp (material prepared by separating cellulose fibers from wood) used to make our paper is certified by recognized organizations to ensure we only use responsibly managed sources.